kundangupt/Memory-Game/README.md

  A retro grid-based game in JavaScript, HTML and CSS

 Memory Game, also known as the Concentration card game or Matching Game, is a simple card game where you need to match pairs by turn over 2 cards at a time.
-There are so many versions of it it is hard to in down it's exact origin.
-There are claims that the famuos writer of Huckleberry Finn, Mark Twain invented his own version.
-I googled it and whatever it is, it looks more like a way of trying to figure out how much tax you owe rather than match cards.

-In this repo, I will be putting extra focus on setting Attributes in JavaScript.
-If you want to learn how to use setAttritube and getAttribute effectively, please have a look at my code.

-I have kept the styling at a bare miniumum for you to go wild and make it your own.
-Please tag me as I would LOVE to see your game!!!

 What inbuilt functions are we going to focus on? for loops